meavk/k8s-in-codespaces-routing/README.md

       path: build/imdb-ui
     ```

-6. Configure `.devcontainer/on-create.sh` to invoke IMDB build command, so that IMDB UI is built as the container starts up.
+6. Add following lines to `.devcontainer/on-create.sh`, right after `kic build imdb`, to invoke `imdb-ui` build command, so that IMDB UI is built as the container gets created.

     ```bash
-    echo "bilding IMDb UI"
+    echo "building IMDb UI"
+    chmod +x /workspaces/k8s-in-codespaces-routing/cli/.kic/commands/build/imdb-ui
     kic build imdb-ui
     ```

 7. Lastly, the app needs to be exposed to internet.
-Codespaces has something called port forwarding to exposes services that are running in Codespaces.
+Codespaces has port-forwarding to expose services that are running in Codespaces.
 In earlier step while creating a `service` for IMDB-UI, you might have noticed a `nodePort` being assigned.
 Since this is a `k3d` node, first step is to configure `k3d` to expose it.
 This can be done by adding a new entry to the `ports` section in `.devcontainer/k3d.yaml`.

     ```yaml
       - port: 30090:30090